-In addition to applicable codes, the Consultant should review the Facilities Accessibility Guidelines on the Office of Facilities website for requirements related to pathways, parking, ramps, stairs, elevators, lifts, doors, entrances to buildings, toilet facilities, classrooms, dining areas and living quarters.
-Projects are reviewed by the Advisory Committee on Resources for Students and Employees with Disabilities, Facilities Sub-Committee at design milestones.
+In addition to applicable codes, the consultant should review the Accessibility Guidelines on the Office of Facilities website.
+These guidelines articulate requirements above code minimums related to pathways, parking, ramps, stairs, elevators, lifts, doors, entrances to buildings, toilet facilities, classrooms, dining areas, and living quarters.
+Projects are reviewed by the Advisory Committee on Accessibility Resources at design milestones.